bahiirwa/latest-github-release/Readme.txt

 1. Name is usedin combination with the other attribbutes user & repo.

 == Contribute/Issues/Feedback ==
 If you have any feedback, just write an issue.
-Or fork the code and submit a PR.
+Or fork the code and submit a PR [on Github](https://github.com/bahiirwa/Latest-Github-Release).